Trail-Stop One: Cafe L'Eclair on Rue Cler.

 The lights on the the Eiffel Tower begin to sparkle on the hour every hour for five minutes starting at sunset, which is usually about ten pm I've found and, after the general awes and silences that fall over the lawns, pop the bubbly as if of course you're popping bubbly in front of the sparkling Eiffel Tower.
 No big deal.

 The Eiffel Tower sparkles until one in the morning most nights but until two in the summer months.
 I've found that most people stay for the first three sparkles, which means the people and their blankets begin to thin after midnight, but I stay for one more at least.
 I just can't ever bring myself to leave before that.
 What's the point?
-And anyway, after an evening like this one, you never really Paris.
+And anyway, after an evening like this one, you never really leave Paris.

 Paris.
 Je t'aime.